Obarads/obarads.github.io/data/PointNeXt Revisiting PointNet++ with Improved Training and Scaling Strategies.md

 - Keywords: CV, Point Cloud, Semantic Segmentation, Part Segmentation, Classification

 ## How to build with docker and run the model in a docker container
-The docker environment is as follows, and () is estimated minimum specifications to run the model:
+The docker environment is as follows:
 - CPU: Intel® Core™ i9-9900K CPU @ 3.60GHz × 16
 - GPU: NVIDIA GeForce RTX 2080 Ti
-- Memory: 64 GiB (16 GiB)
+- Memory: 64 GiB
-- Capacity: 1 TB (64 GiB)
+- Capacity: 1 TB

 ### 1. Create a docker container
 ```bash